Getting Started with Blazor Diagram Component in Web App

 <SfDiagramComponent Width="100%" Height="600px"/>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Diagram component in your default web browser.
+This will render the Syncfusion® Blazor Diagram component in the default web browser.

-Step 1: Create a new Blazor Web App in Visual Studio Code
+Step 1: How to Create a New Blazor Web App in Visual Studio Code

 dotnet new blazor -o BlazorWebApp -int Auto